 Several disruptive factors are currently at work in the legal market, impacting the way in which some firms handle client development and marketing.

 One such influence is the presence of 3rd party rating services that research court databases and rank lawyers based win/loss rates by court, jurisdiction and judge.
 Interesting comparisons are made between the results of lawyers at different levels, firm size and rate charged.
 Predictive value data are available to indicate success and failure rates by type of litigation, jurisdiction, judge and several other statistics.
 This information will certainly be of interest to clients and should also allow for opportunities for law firms to assess their results and competition.
 For more on such 3rd party rating services, see premonition.ai/publications.

 Certain studies are also contributing to the transformative nature of law firm marketing.
-For example, the litigation management study performed by CLM Advisors (clmadvisors.org) surveyed over 60 counsels general about their law firm relationships.
+For example, the litigation management study by CLM Advisors surveyed over 60 general counsels about their law firm relationships.
 The revealing data in this study indicate that sophisticated clients are continually developing new measurement metrics on law firm and lawyer effectiveness.
 Law firms can take the opportunity to influence this conversation.
 Some law firms are already finding a competitive advantage in self-reporting their performance.
-One example is the South Carolina law firm of McAngus Goudelock & Courie (mgclaw.com), who reports the number of cases settled on the home page of their website.
+One example is the South Carolina law firm of McAngus Goudelock & Courie (mgclaw.com), which reports the number of cases settled on the home page of their website.

 All of these sources and information are readily available on the web to the curious lawyer, but time rarely permits for substantive non-billable research.
 As such, an external professional research approach may be optimal.

 Marketing Research Program Objectives

 Finally, I have had the opportunity to dialogue with John Fox of John Fox Marketing Consulting (www.johnfoxmktg.com).
 John has many years of experience with marketing research and he provided the following summary of what marketing research is really all about.